spjmurray/couchbase-antora-preview/README.md

 This argument is passed to the container entry point.
 This specifies a repository to be added to the Antora playbook.

-The `url` parameter is required and specifies the path to a mounted git repository or a reference to github.
+The `url` parameter is required and specifies the path to a mounted git repository or a reference to GitHub.
 This must match the mount target specified in the [`--mount`](#--mount-typebindsourcepwdtargetsrcreadonly) argument.

 The `branches` parameter is optional and specifies which branches, tags or hash references to use for document generation.